The Jackie Robinson Story: Reception

 Even during its initial release—in the era of racial segregation—the film received critical praise and fared well at the box office.
 The film was not as popular as originally thought but still profitable.

 According to Bosley Crowther, "What is surprising... in this new film... is the sincerity of the dramatization and the integrity of Mr. Robinson playing himself.
 Too often, in films of this nature about sports figures, fanciful or real, the sentiments are inflated and the heroics glorified.
 Here the simple story of Mr. Robinson's trail-blazing career is re-enacted with manifest fidelity and conspicuous dramatic restraint.
 And Mr. Robinson, doing that rare thing of playing himself in the picture's leading role, displays a calm assurance and composure that might be envied by many a Hollywood star."

 Colorized version

-On April 19, 2005, 20th Century Fox and Legend Films released a colorized version of the film, donating a portion of the proceeds to the Jackie Robinson Foundation, a charity that benefits education for gifted students.
-Another official version, as seen on Amazon Prime Video, remains in release by Metro-Goldwyn-Mayer (whose sister company, United Artists, produced this film).
+On April 19, 2005, a colorized version of the film was released by 20th Century Fox and Legend Films.
+This version donated a portion of the proceeds to the Jackie Robinson Foundation, a charity that benefits education for gifted students.
+There is another official version, by Metro-Goldwyn-Mayer (whose sister company, United Artists, produced this film) which can be found on Amazon Prime Video.